Migrate to Event Protocol

 The protocol also streamlines the event payload, requiring fewer fields.
 Such streamlining results in a more efficient and less error-prone event tracking process, yielding better machine learning models and usage analytics reports.

-We strongly recommend using the Event Protocol in new implementations and for existing Coveo UA implementations with poor Data Health (platform-ca | platform-eu | platform-au).
-Other implementations should consider migration on a case by case basis.
-Depending on your current implementation, the process can vary:
+We strongly recommend using the EP in new Commerce implementations and for existing Commerce Coveo UA implementations with poor Data Health (platform-ca | platform-eu | platform-au).
+Other Commerce implementations should consider migration on a case by case basis.
+We recommend against migration to EP for non-Commerce implementations, since they aren’t supported yet.

 But before migrating to the Event Protocol, it’s important to understand why certain Coveo UA functionalities are no longer supported by the new Event Protocol.
 This article goes over those differences and how they affect your migration.